How To Spend A Weekend In Lake Como

 Villa Lario, Pognana Lario

-Villa Làrio is an exclusive property that extends over 2 acres of private gardens directly on Lake Como.
-The Suites are located in four different constructions.
-Villa Bianca with four Suites, the reception, and Restaurant, Pavilion, an independent villa with two bedrooms en suite, a large salon, a private terrasse, an exceptional view, and a Garden Suite, an independent Suite in the historical gardens.
-Directly by the lake, you will find Il Palazzo a XIXth-century classical villa with impressive loggia and a terrace.
+Villa Làrio is an exclusive property spanning over 2 acres of private gardens directly on Lake Como.
+Our suites are nestled within four distinct buildings: Villa Bianca, housing four Suites, the reception, and the Restaurant; Pavilion, an independent villa featuring two bedrooms en suite, a large salon, and a private terrace with exceptional views; and the Garden Suite, a secluded retreat in the historical gardens.
+Directly by the lake, Il Palazzo, a 19th-century classical villa, impresses with its loggia and terrace.

 Book here